First-year interest groups

 If you are interested in joining a First-Year Interest Group, complete the FIG Selection Survey (WSU AccessID required).
 You'll receive an email to your WSU account to let you know your request is being processed and we'll be in touch with next steps.

 How do FIG courses apply towards degree requirements?

 Each class in the FIG block schedule has been selected to meet a degree requirement or move a student forward on a sequence of required courses.
-Students can view their progress through Degree Works.
+Students, you can view your progress through Degree Works.

 How does a student sign up for a FIG?

-Students complete the FIG Selection Survey indicating which FIG they want on their schedule.
-They'll receive a confiration email to let them know when their request has been processed and they can register for their selected block of classes.
+Students complete the FIG Selection Survey indicating which FIG you want on your schedule.
+You'll receive a confirmation email to let you know when your request has been processed and you can register for your selected block of classes.

-To register, the student logs in to the "Register for Classes" area of the Registration Portal (registration.wayne.edu) > clicks on the Blocks tab > clicks Submit.
+To register, log in to the "Register for Classes" area of the Registration Portal (registration.wayne.edu) > click on the Blocks tab > click Submit.